wp-plugins/custom-profile-filters-for-buddypress/readme.txt

 "Words or phrases in your profile can be linked to the profiles of other members that contain the same phrases.
 To specify which words or phrases should be linked, add square brackets: e.g. "I enjoy [English literature] and [technology]."
 If you do not specify anything, phrases will be chosen automatically."

 Future features include: admin tab with toggle switch; ability to tweak BP's automatic profile filter (e.g. to parse semi-colon separated lists in addition to commas).

+== Changelog ==

+= 0.3 =
+* Conforms to BP 1.2 standards for loading order
+* Most functionality moved to proper filters in order to inherit BP native code